7RU7H/CTFs/HackTheBox/Retired-Machines/Sharp/Sharp-Helped-Through.md

 - Turn Sharp into a Azure AD setup for [[PhotoBomb-Helped-Through]] and [[Watcher-Helped-Through]]
 	- Governance Contextualization
 	- Azure AD
+	- Hybrid Cloud
+	- App Service Plan and Vnets expansions
+	- Add a Application proxy (need to use it practically)
 - Finish off some of the most relevant [[BeyondRoot-Todo]]s

 [Alh4zr3d](https://www.twitch.tv/alh4zr3d)